 Article 12.3: VACANCY OF OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

-The Executive Committee shall appoint a temporary replacement to serve until the next regular meeting of the Alliance at which time a replacement shall be elected by the membership to fill the remainder of the unexpired term in accordance with Article 13.0(A).
+The Executive Committee shall appoint a temporary replacement to serve until the next regular meeting of the Alliance at which time a replacement shall be elected by the membership to fill the remainder of the unexpired term in accordance with Article 12.2.

 A TAGD Area Representative may designate an alternate voting member for Executive Committee meetings the TAGD Area Representative is unable to attend.
 Such designation shall be made to the President in writing (mail or e-mail) in advance of the meeting.